Debt Service Coverage Ratio Formula (Table of Contents)

 Example #1: Debt Service Coverage Ratio Formula

 Suppose that company A is selling TVs, and they have 2 stores as of now.
-They want to expand and want to open a new store, but they do not have much cash in hand to invest now.
+They want to expand and open a new store, but they do not have much cash to invest now.
 So they want to explore the debit option and want to take a loan for that.
-The company already has a loan in their books, so they are worried that they might not be able to get another loan.
+The company already has a loan in its books, so they are worried that it might not be able to get another loan.

 Following are the details of their financials: